farcego/slimmingDive/README.md

-exhales before diving, and are deep divers, the drift rate is determined primarily the buoyancy of the seal, offering a efective measure for tracking changes on the body condition of the seals. slimmingDive implements the procedure reported in Arce et al. (2019).
+exhales before diving, and are deep divers, the drift rate is determined primarily the buoyancy of the seal, offering a efective measure for tracking changes on the body condition of the seals. slimmingDive implements the method reported in Arce et al. (2019).
 It requires jags (Just another Gibs sampler) to be intalled in order to work.